Making the Elite: Top Jobs, Disparities, and Solutions: Identification and Estimation

 \begin{itemize} \item[1.]\textbf{Student preferences over job characteristics.} Identification of student preference parameters comes from variation in job characteristics of both accepted and rejected job offers, which also lead to variation in job choices between students.

 \item[2.]\textbf{Wage effects.} Identification of parameters entering the employer's utility function comes from \emph{within-job} variation since the job-specific cutoff, $\underline{k^{*}_j}$, basically acts like a fixed effect controlling for job-level heterogeneity.
-For example, identification of the wage effects in Equation~\ref{eq:8} comes from within-job time variation in wages and offer rates.
+For example, identification of the wage effects in Equation~\ref{eq:8} comes from within-job time variation in wages and job offer rates.
 Note that each firm arrives on campus for a total of four years to conduct recruitment.
-During each of these years, a firm typically offers different salaries and non-pecuniary amenities for the same job designation.
+Across years, a firm typically offers \emph{different} salaries and non-pecuniary amenities for the same job designation.

-I assume that wages are causal primarily because evidence suggests that rookie salaries are set \emph{nationally} so it is unlikely that local conditions or shocks influence them (Section~\ref{sec:key_unmodeled}).
-Note also that this university comprises only a tiny fraction of a given firm's total hiring pool.
+I assume that wages are causal primarily because evidence suggests that rookie salaries are set \emph{nationally}, so it is unlikely that local conditions or shocks influence them (Section~\ref{sec:key_unmodeled}).
+Note also that this college comprises only a tiny fraction of a given firm's total hiring pool.

-\item[3.]\textbf{Econometrician-unobserved random effect.} Econometrician-unobserved $q$ is identified from correlation in offer probabilities across jobs \emph{within} a student's application portfolio.
+\item[3.]\textbf{Econometrician-unobserved random effect.} Econometrician-unobserved $q_i \sim \mathcal{N}(0, \sigma_q^2)$ is identified from correlation in offer probabilities across jobs \emph{within a student's application portfolio}.
 Conditional on observables, highly correlated job offer outcomes within a student's job application portfolio imply that econometrician-unobserved $q$ plays an important role in job hiring.
 Basically, identification comes from the fact that, conditional on observables, getting an offer from Facebook is correlated with getting an offer from Microsoft.